Why "Sea of Insanity"?

 Hey, Eve's a redhead.
 Why isn't she pretty?

 What, the four regularly occurring knockout female characters aren't enough for you?
-Yeesh.
-There may be a proliferation of beautiful people in SoI, but that's because most of them are immortals.
+There may be a proliferation of beautiful people in SoI, but most of them are immortals.
 The strip itself is still set in reality.
 (And no, I'm not joking, I have gotten this one a few times.
 Go figure.)

 If Chas has been living at Jake's place rent-free for two months, why does Jake ask for the last five months of his life back when questioned on the subject in the "Halloween" storyarc?

 Chas had actually been living at Jake's place for five months, but did not pay rent for the first two as he had recently lost his job and was having difficulty maintaining tuition, let alone rent.
 He has since gotten another job, and is pulling his weight.
-Chas is a putz, but he's not an evil putz. :)
+Chas is a putz, but he's not an evil putz.

 How do you figure the ages of the immortals?